AlexYenkalov/zama-challenge/ADR/10-api-handler-logic.md

     - **biz logic**
       - (...)
       - subscribe for contract events for `real-time event processing`
-      - preiodically (e.g. X hours) execute `event replay` for the last Y hours to capture yet unprocessed events which were missed due to potential issues
+      - preiodically (e.g. every X mins/hours/days) execute `event replay` to capture yet unprocessed events which were missed due to potential issues
       - (...)
+    - ✅ on success
-    - ✅ on success; **submitting a single transaction to AWS EventBridge**:
+        - submit a single transaction to AWS EventBridge to publish the following messages:
-        - publish message: `record metrics`
+            - `record metrics`
-        - publish message: `send job status`
+            - `send job status`
-        - trigger job confirmation output delivery flow
+            - `send job output` (**confirmation-related data/results**)
         - `record telemetry`
+    - ❌ on error
-    - ❌ on error; **submitting a single transaction to AWS EventBridge**:
+        - submit a single transaction to AWS EventBridge to publish the following messages:
-        - publish message: `record metrics`
+            - `record metrics`
-        - publish message: `send job status`
+            - `send job status`
         - `record telemetry`
         - handle retry **(error-context policies apply)**
 - `job-reconciliation` handler
     - `record telemetry`
     - query to identify failed jobs that stuck in DLQ
     - filter jobs based of `request.body.errors_allowed_to_retry` array
-    - publish messages:
+    - submit a single transaction to AWS EventBridge to publish the following messages:
-        - `start job processing`
+        - `start job processing` for an array of yet unprocessed jobs
-        - `start job confirmation`
+        - `start job confirmation` for an array of yet unconfirmed jobs
-    - ✅ on success; **submitting a single transaction to AWS EventBridge**:
+    - ✅ on success
         - publish message: `record metrics`
         - `record telemetry`
-    - ❌ on error; **submitting a single transaction to AWS EventBridge**:
+    - ❌ on error
         - publish message: `record metrics`
         - `record telemetry`
         - handle retry **(error-context policies apply)**